paulllee/dotfiles/windows/README.md

 ```

 config paths are not 1 to 1 with macOS, please move configs to respective
-location on windows as needed (can be automated at some point)
+location on windows as needed (can be automated)

 ```
 nvim: ~/AppData/Local/nvim/init.lua